Equivariant Deep Weight Space Alignment: Proofs for section

 \section{Proofs for section \ref{sec:analysis}}

 \paragraph{Relation to activation matching.} Here we prove Proposition \ref{prop:activation_match}.
 Let the outer product matrix $Z\in \R^{d_m\times d_m}$ be a cost matrix for the activation matching algorithm.
-We say that Z is $\eps$-\emph{friendly} if it has the following property: the exists some $i$ such that for all $j\neq i$ $\langle Z,P_i \rangle > \langle Z,P_j \rangle +\eps$ where $P_i,P_j \in \Pi_{d_m}$.
-Intuitively this condition means that the cost matrix is bounded away from the set of cost matrices for which the are multiple optimal solutions.
+We say that Z is $\eps$-\emph{friendly} if it has the following property: there exists some $i$ such that for all $j\neq i$ $\langle Z,P_i \rangle > \langle Z,P_j \rangle +\eps$ where $P_i,P_j \in \Pi_{d_m}$.
+Intuitively this condition means that the cost matrix is bounded away from the set of cost matrices for which the are multiple optimal solutions \footnote{ Formally, one can prove that under any continuous distribution and for any finite number of cost matrices sampled from this distribution, with probability 1, we can find an $\eps$ such that all the cost matrices are $\eps$-friendly.}.
 Let us now state Proposition \ref{prop:activation_match} with full details:

 \begin{proposition}[Full formulation of Proposition~\ref{prop:activation_match}] For any compact set $K\subset \mathcal{V}$, $x_1,\dots,x_N\in \R^{d_0}$ and for any $\eps>0$, there exists an instance of our architecture $F$ and weights $\theta$ for that architecture such that for any $v,v'\in K$ for which all the cost matrices used by the activation matching algorithm are $\eps$-friendly, we have that $F(v,v';\theta)$ returns exactly the same solution as the activation matching algorithm. \end{proposition}